 Navigating the zigs and zags of leadership takes some work

 Leaders have to decide when to zig and when to zag.
 They have to know how far to veer to the left and how far back they need to go in the other direction.
 To manage the endless choices one has to make, leaders will find it helpful to have guideposts.
 An essential tools managers can use to navigate along the path towards their vision is to increase their understanding of their own values.

 Your deeply held values serve as guideposts

 When leaders know what they value, they know what is important; it helps them with ethical decisions.
 Clarity of values gives them a sense of what hill they will put a considerable effort into and which battles to walk away from.
-Knowing their values gives a leader a navigation tool to direct their way.
+Knowing their values provides a leader with a navigation tool to direct their way.

 Let me give you an example

-Imagine that an opportunity arises for two of the staff to go to a conference.
+Imagine that two of the staff have an opportunity to go to a conference.
 Four of the team members indicate they want to attend.
 Who gets to go?

 Values clarity = Emotional clarity

 Value identification also helps you to know why you’re feeling the way you are.
 When you are irritated, annoyed or frustrated, it is usually because something isn’t in line with your values.
 Emotional turmoil usually means one of your values is being stepped on.
 If someone tells a white lie and that irks you, it might be that you appreciate honesty.
 When one of the people in your unit leaves the staff room counters covered in cookie crumbs, and you get annoyed, it’s likely because you value cleanliness and possibly respect.
 Identifying those personal values helps you have a polite conversation that will allow you to deal skillfully with the situation rather than respond with passive-aggressive sarcasm.

 How do you identify your values?